 Well, the answer to that depends on what you’ve come here for.
 I’ve included links to some of my most popular categories/posts below.

-If I was to be known for anything, it would likely be my obsession with canoeing (that and a coffee problem, that is).
-I’ve written quite a few beginners guides for canoe tripping, learning to paddle whitewater and scouting rapids.
+If I was to be known for anything, it would likely be my obsession with canoeing (and a coffee problem, that is).
+I’ve written quite a few beginner’s guides for canoe tripping, learning to paddle whitewater and scouting rapids.

 I write a lot about the arctic, specifically the territory of Nunavut.
 I lived in Nunavut for four months as a guide in 2015 and revisited the territory again in 2019.
 To me, Nunavut is the most underrated place in Canada – 1/5 Canada’s landmass and only a handful of visitors each year.
 If you have a budding desire to visit the north, be sure to check out the following posts.

 For six months in 2018, the South Island of New Zealand was my home.
-If you’re thinking of a trip to the South Island anytime soon, I have both a two and three week itinerary (with a focus on often overlooked destinations and activities – like swimming with dolphins and kayaking among baby seals.
+If you’re thinking of a trip to the South Island anytime soon, I have both a two and three week itinerary (with a focus on underrated and overlooked destinations and activities – like swimming with dolphins and kayaking among baby seals).

 While I know quite a bit about the outdoors, I love learning from true experts.
 I aim to put out two or three expert interviews each month in order to bring you another perspective on the outdoors.
 Some of my most popular ones are:

 I hope you enjoy exploring the blog and get outside a little more because of it.